Canvas Instructor Guide

 New courses

-All new course sections in the UBC course calendar are automatically created in Canvas approximately two weeks after the UBC course calendar is published, which is typically several months before the start of term.
+All new course sections in the UBC course calendar are automatically created in Canvas approximately two weeks after the UBC course calendar is published.
+This date is typically several months before the start of term.
 If your course has been added to the UBC calendar, but it does not appear for you in Canvas after this time has passed, please contact us for assistance.

 Exceptions to automatically created courses